gradle/gradle/design-docs/ide-integration.md

     - When a java project has a dependency declared for `testRuntime` and `runtime`, the dependency appears with `runtime` scope only.
     - When a java project has a dependency declared for `compile` and `testCompile`, the dependency appears with `compile` scope only.
     - When a war project has a dependency declared for `providedCompile` and `compile`, the dependency appears with `provided` scope only.
+- Current defaults are used when the `scopes` maps is configured by user
+- User is informed of failure when both `scopes` map and new DSL are configured.

+#### Open issues

+- Similar new DSL for the Eclipse model (except that it’s much simpler).
+- ArtifactResolutionQuery API takes a `ResolvableComponents` as input
+    - Include JvmLibrary main artifact in query results
+    - Replace `IdeDependenciesExtractor.extractRepoFileDependencies` with single ArtifactResolutionQuery

 ## Feature - Tooling API client cancels an operation